sprucelee/police-brutality/all-locations.md

 * https://twitter.com/Brittm_tv/status/1266497944796225538

-### Cops pull people out of their car, taze them | May 30th
+### Cops pull people out of their car, tase them | May 30th

-Despite the woman showing no resistance, the policeman grabs her and pulls her out of the car, and proceeds to taze her.
+Despite the woman showing no resistance, the policeman grabs her and pulls her out of the car, and proceeds to tase her.

+tags: tase

 id: ga-atlanta-3